TeodoraRistovic13/pgp-email-protection/README.md

 - **Key Rings**: A structure that manages public and private keys for signing and encryption.
 - **Radix64 Encoding**: Ensures email compatibility by converting messages into a format suitable for email transmission.

+## Team
+This project was developed as a team effort by my friend and me.

 ## Installation
 1. Clone the repository:
     ```bash